regolith-labs/ore-cli/README.md

 ## Withdrawing Staked ORE
-==Please be careful when staking ore - there is a penalty if you unstake it within 24 hours.
+**Please be careful when staking ore - there is a penalty if you unstake it within 24 hours.
 You could lose part of your staked ORE if you withdraw too early.
-After 24 hours you will get the entire amount unstaked.==
+24 hours after staking will return the entire staked amount to your wallet.**

 You can withdraw your staked ORE at any point and move it to your wallet as ORE.
-This can the be transferred to another wallet or converted to another token (eg. to USDC or SOL).
+This can then be transferred to another wallet or converted to another token (eg. to USDC or SOL).
 ```sh
 ./withdrawStakedOre.sh 1 all
 ./withdrawStakedOre.sh 1 15
 ```
-Example 1 will unstaked all your ORE for wallet 1.
+Example 1 will unstaked all your staked ORE in wallet 1.
 Example 2 will unstake 15 ORE from wallet 1 (if it has 15 ORE or more staked)

 If you are trying to unstake too soon after mining or manually staking ORE then you will receive a warning and be told how much you ORE will permanently lose.
-You can opt out at this point which is nice.
+You can opt out at this point and the ORE will all be left staked.
 ```sh
 paul@paulsExtWin10:~/ore2/ore-cli$ ./withdrawStakedOre.sh 2 0.00189869703
 20240519223218 wallet_devnet2.json Wallet 2 ORE balance: 0.00000000000 ORE ($0.00)      Staked: 0.10189869705 ORE ($28.77)